Issac8658/DesktopNiko/README.md

 # Desktop Niko
-Niko is a playable character from the game One Shot, but now he will be right on your screen!
+Niko is a playable character from the game OneShot, but now he will be right on your screen!
 The Steam version of the 2024 "The World Machine Edition" was used as the basis, as can be seen in the application settings.

 ## Features